alexbfree/thesis/src/chapter-4.md

 Data visualisations and summaries could serve as conversation starters and as boundary objects, enabling more effective conversations.
 A shift from verbal reporting to 'looking at data together' would change the dynamic of the support interaction away from 'us and them' towards an ally-based approach.
 Data accuracy should improve, given that for a full picture both data and dialogue is needed [@bowyer2018family].
 Given the opportunity, individuals could contribute explanations, fill gaps or correct mistakes.
 Decision making would naturally improve through a greater focus on discussions around accurate evidence.

-This chapter establishes that giving the family a role could be very powerful, because visible data processing would provide them with direct evidence that they are being listened to and that their perspective is seen to matter more than 'what the computer says'.
+This chapter establishes that designing new service relations that give the family a role could be very powerful, because visible data processing would provide them with direct evidence that they are being listened to and that their perspective is seen to matter more than 'what the computer says'.
 The ability to ask questions about data treats the family with greater respect.
 Personal data interfaces, enabling families to act independently in their own time and in contexts outside of the support interaction, would allow individuals to alleviate concerns quickly and maintain confidence that their data selves remain fair and accurate.
 At the same time, new opportunities could arise for use of one's own data.
 The adoption of such measures could facilitate the emergence of a human-centred personal data ecosystem [[2.3.4](#2.3.4)] in a civic context.

 Capabilities – or their absence – matter more than the on-screen technicalities of the data interaction.
 Data interfaces are limited by their operating context as to how much they can offer, but in this chapter data interaction is examined as a sociotechnical process [[2.3.3](#2.3.3)], looking beyond interface interaction to the human relationship between the individual and the state, which allows more holistic and human-centric solutions to be imagined, in line with the objectives of this thesis [[2.4](#2.4)].